 Crystal Cay Marine Park

 An exquisite opportunity for landlubbers to experience the natural adventure of aquatic life without getting wet.
 The 16 acre marine park and underwater observatory provide a variety of pleasurable encounters for all ages.
 The 360-degree tank with 8-foot glass windows gives a great view of colorful coral, brilliant tropical fish, and exotic marine life.
 The shark tank, stingray pool, and sea turtles should not be missed.

 Dolphin Encounters at Blue Lagoon Island

 The home of “Flipper” the dolphin.
-After you take the 20 minute scenic boat ride touring dolphin sanctuary book any of the unforgettable experiences: “Swim with the Dolphins” a 30 minute experience that will evoke a lifetime of memories when you stroke and pet them.
-“The Close Encounter” 3 hour experience with boat rides, entertaining talk and then gather round waist deep water and interact with them.
+After you take the 20-minute scenic boat ride touring the dolphin sanctuary book any of the unforgettable experiences: “Swim with the Dolphins” a 30-minute experience that will evoke a lifetime of memories when you stroke and pet them.
+“The Close Encounter” 3-hour experience with boat rides, entertaining talk, and then gathering around waist-deep water and interacting with them.
 “Assistant Trainer for a Day” also offers a thrilling, educational experience with dolphins.
 You can spend all day here.
-The close encounter trainer includes certificate-T-shirt and lunch.
+The close encounter trainer includes a certificate-T-shirt and lunch.
 Prices range from $40-$195; open daily.

 ADDRESS: near west bridge Marina Drive on Paradise Island

 PHONE: 242-363-1003 or 242-363-1653